GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 ***Miscellaneous***
 * `integration` The duration of the observation.
 The default unit is seconds.
 This may have been converted from an exposure column in the original file.

+* `dintegration` The error on the integration time.

 * `integration_unit` The units for the integration time.
 Standard time units will be used.

 * `reference` Usually added by the plotfuncs.py code, this is taken from the `filesources.csv` file and provides a direct url to the paper or resource from which the file came.